CDalleau001/between-center-heterogeneity/README.md

 ## Code
 - Estimation of mean and median empiracal and weighted variances (.R)
-- Graphical visualisations of variances
+- Graphical visualisations of variances (.R)